Kartikpatkar/apexgenie/README.md

 ### 🔧 Option 2: Load ApexGenie Manually in Chrome

-Until it's published, you can install and use ApexGenie by loading it manually:

-### 🔧 Option 2: Load ApexGenie Manually in Chrome

 Until it's available in the Chrome Web Store, you can load ApexGenie manually for development or testing:

 1. **Clone or Download this Repository:**